firebase/flutterfire/packages/firebase_ai/firebase_ai/README.md

 To learn more about Firebase AI, please visit the [Firebase website](https://firebase.google.com/docs/ai-logic)

+## Supported platforms

+Android, iOS, macOS, web, and Windows.

+### Windows

+`firebase_ai` runs on Windows desktop.
+Generation requests are plain Dart HTTP.
+Windows does not send app-identity headers (`X-Android-Package`, `X-Android-Cert`, or `x-ios-bundle-identifier`), so an API key restricted to an Android app or an Apple bundle ID will not authorize a Windows client.
+Use a key that allows this client, the same way you would for web.

+Windows App Check only supports the debug provider, and that provider is for local development.
+There is no production attestation provider.
+If App Check is enforced for Firebase AI Logic, production Windows clients cannot obtain a valid token.

 ## Getting Started

 To get started with Firebase AI Logic Flutter, please [see the documentation](https://firebase.google.com/docs/ai-logic/get-started?platform=flutter).